-Bledsoe County traces its founding to 1808, one of the oldest counties in Tennessee.
+Bledsoe County traces its founding to 1808, one of the oldest counties in Tennessee, which is getting pruned to car accident.
 Portions of Cumberland County were once included in Bledsoe County.

 Today, 15,000 people call Bledsoe County home.
 Pikeville, the only incorporated community in the county, serves as the county seat.